-A. Glazing Stops: Masonite, of same species as door facing Masonite with metal clips for rated doors, mitered corners; prepared for countersink style screws.
+- A. Glazing Stops: Masonite, of same species as door facing Masonite with metal clips for rated doors, mitered corners; prepared for countersink style screws. - B. Primer: Manufacturers standard. - C. Silencers: Resilient rubber, fitted into drilled hole.

 - A. Fabricate non-rated doors in accordance with Standard requirements. - B. Fabricate fire rated doors in accordance with Standards and to UL requirements.
 Attach fire rating label to door. - C. Provide lock blocks at lock edge and top of door for closer hardware reinforcement. - D. Fit door edge trim to edge of stiles after applying veneer facing. - E. Bond edge banding to cores. - F. Factory machine doors for finish hardware in accordance with hardware requirements and dimensions.
 Do not machine for surface hardware.
-Provide solid blocking for through bolted hardware. - G. Factory pre-fit doors for frame opening dimensions identified on shop drawings. - H. Cut and configure exterior door edge to receive recessed weather stripping devices.
+Provide solid blocking for through bolted hardware. - G. Factory pre-fit doors for frame opening dimensions identified on shop drawings.

+H. Cut and configure exterior door edge to receive recessed weather stripping devices.

-- A. Verify that opening sizes and tolerances are acceptable. - B. Do not install doors in frame openings that are not plumb or are out-of-tolerance for size or alignment.
+- 3.01 EXAMINATION - Verify that opening sizes and tolerances are acceptable.
+A. - Do not install doors in frame openings that are not plumb or are out-of-tolerance for size or alignment. Β.

-- A. Install fire rated and non-rated doors in accordance with Standards requirements. - B. Trim non-rated door width by cutting equally on both jamb edges. - C. Trim door height by cutting bottom edges to a maximum of 3/4 inch (19 mm).
-Trim fire door height at bottom edge only, in accordance with fire rating requirements. - D. Pilot drill screw and bolt holes.
-Use threaded through bolts for half surface hinges. - E. Machine cut for hardware.
-Core for handsets and cylinders. - F. Coordinate installation of glass and glazing. - 3.03 INSTALLATION TOLERANCES - A. Maximum Diagonal Distortion (Warp): 1/8 inch measured with straight edge or taught string, corner to corner, over an imaginary 36 x 84 inch surface area. - B. Maximum Vertical Distortion (Bow): 1/8 inch measured with straight edge or taught string, top to bottom, over an imaginary 36 x 84 inch surface area. - C. Maximum Width Distortion (Cup): 1/8 inch measured with straight edge or taught string, edge to edge, over an imaginary 36 x 84 inch surface area.
+- Install fire rated and non-rated doors in accordance with Standards requirements.
+A. - Install door louvers, plumb, and level.
+Pack insulation in all voids and cavities to ensure weather tight B. С. - Trim non-rated door width by cutting equally on both jamb edges.
+Trim door height by cutting bottom edges to a maximum of 3/4 inch (19 mm).
+Trim fire door height at D. bottom edge only, in accordance with fire rating requirements. - Pilot drill screw and bolt holes.
+Use threaded through bolts for half surface hinges.
+E. - Machine cut for hardware.
+Core for handsets and cylinders.
+F. - Coordinate installation of glass and glazing.
+G. - Install roll-formed steel reinforcement channels between two abutting frames.
+Anchor to structure and floor.
+H.

+INSTALLATION TOLERANCES 3.03

+- Maximum Diagonal Distortion (Warp): 1/8 inch measured with straight edge or taught string, corner to A. corner, over an imaginary 36 x 84 inch surface area. - Maximum Vertical Distortion (Bow): 1/8 inch measured with straight edge or taught string, top to bottom, Β. over an imaginary 36 x 84 inch surface area. - C. Maximum Width Distortion (Cup): 1/8 inch measured with straight edge or taught string, edge to edge, over an imaginary 36 x 84 inch surface area.

-A. Adjust door for smooth and balanced door movement.
+Adjust door for smooth and balanced door movement.
+A.